alwaysdata/documentation/security/ssl-tls/configure-tls/index.en.md

 ## VPS and dedicated servers

-Owners of VPS and dedicated servers can set the TLS profile at the _server_ level in the **SSL > Configuration** menu.
+Owners of VPS and dedicated servers can set the HTTP TLS profile at the _server_ level in the **SSL > Configuration** menu.